-2 Theoretical framework
+2 Theoretical Framework

 Interorganisational systems and networks are recognized as the dominant form in the post-Fordist era [3].
-This transition has already produced several effects both at the organizational level - large number of merger & acquisitions, outsourcing, business networks, online marketplaces - and at the social level - new communication forms, the emergence of social network, the virtualization of relationships and work, the emerging communities of practice [4].
+This transition has already produced several effects both at the organizational level exemplified in a large number of merger & acquisitions, outsourcing, business networks, online marketplaces, and at the social level in new communication forms, the emergence of social network, the virtualization of relationships and work, and the emerging communities of practice [4].

-Among these effects is the emergence of digital business ecosystems, in which both social and technical factors are simultaneously taken into consideration.
-The term Digital Business Ecosystem (hereafter DBE) was initially referred to a "...collaborative environment made up of different entities that co-create value through information and communication technologies [5]" (see also [6]).
+Among these effects is the emergence of digital business ecosystems in which both social and technical factors are simultaneously taken into consideration.
+The term Digital Business Ecosystem (hereafter DBE) initially referred to a "...collaborative environment made up of different entities that co-create value through information and communication technologies [5]" (see also [6]).

-The early notion of DBE has been catching attention in the practitioners world for several years [7], while still requiring further theoretical development and commonly accepted definitions in the academy of sciences.
-The last few years have clearly registered an increasing attention on ecosystems; for example, the bibliometric analysis in Suominen et al. [8] shows a citation network of over 300 selected papers on this topic.

-In recent years, significant steps towards a systematic analysis of this concept have been accomplished.
-Useful reference points are studies from different perspectives of value co-creation in ecosystems [9; 10; 11;12;13;14).
+The early notion of DBE has been gaining attention in the practitioners world for several years [7] while still requiring further theoretical development and commonly accepted definitions in the academy of sciences.
+The last few years have clearly registered increasing attention to ecosystems.
+For example, the bibliometric analysis in Suominen et al. [8] shows a citation network of over 300 selected papers on this topic and significant steps towards a systematic analysis of this concept have been accomplished.
+Useful reference points are studies from different perspectives of value co-creation in ecosystems [9-14].

-Using a grounded-theory-based literature review, Senyo et al. [6] evidenced relevant gaps for future research and a specific need for theorization.
-Early partial answers to the need for a systematic understanding are given by de Reuver et al. [15], with a convincing comparative analysis of digital platforms and digital ecosystems, and by Gupta et al. [16] who classified different types of ecosystems (business, innovation, and digital).
-A recent study [1] gave an important contribution towards a theory of ecosystems, drawing a crystal clear distinction between ecosystems and entities like hierarchies, markets, alliances, networks or other forms of business aggregation: an ecosystem is typically formed by a set of actors experiencing (different degrees of) complementarities in production and consumption.
-The analysis of production/consumption complementarities, in this view, is the elective tool of investigation to understand and characterize an ecosystem, with a particular attention to the enabling role of modularity.
+Using a grounded theory based literature review, Senyo et al. [6] evidenced relevant gaps for future research and a specific need for theorization.
+Early partial answers to the need for a systematic understanding are given by de Reuver et al. [15] with a convincing comparative analysis of digital platforms and digital ecosystems, and by Gupta et al. [16] who classified different types of ecosystems (business, innovation, and digital).
+A recent study [1] gave an important contribution towards a theory of ecosystems by drawing a crystal clear distinction between ecosystems and entities like hierarchies, markets, alliances, networks or other forms of business aggregation: an ecosystem is typically formed by a set of actors experiencing (different degrees of) complementarities in production and consumption.
+The analysis of production/consumption complementarities, in this view, is the elective tool of investigation to understand and characterize an ecosystem, with particular attention paid to the enabling role of modularity.

-We are embracing this perspective in the analysis of the digital competence certification ecosystem, observing how the different actors and their complementarities are orchestrating the emergence of the ecosystem itself.
+We are embracing this perspective in the analysis of the digital competence certification ecosystem by observing how the different actors and their complementarities are orchestrating the emergence of the ecosystem itself.